Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-Let us now assume that for a given $N$ we have found the effective Hamiltonian $\H_{\eff}^{(N)}$, which satisfies Eq.~(\ref{requirement}) for all $k \leq N$.
-We now argue that the only requirement enforced for the next order Hamiltonian $\H_{\eff}^{(N+1)}$ is Eq.~(\ref{requirement}) for $k=N+1$, because $\H_{\eff}^{(N+1)}$ automatically fulfills the same requirements for all $k \leq N$.
-To see this we consider the LHS of Eq.~(\ref{requirement}) for the argument $\H_{\eff}^{(N+1)}$ and $k\leq N$:
+We now assume that for a given $N\in\mathbb{N}_0$ we have found the effective Hamiltonian $\H_{\eff}^{(N)}$, which satisfies the requirements (\ref{requirement}) for all $k \leq N$.
+It turns out that the only nontrivial requirement (\ref{requirement}) for the next order is that for $k=N+1$, because the requirements for all $k \leq N$ are automatically fulfilled by $\H_{\eff}^{(N+1)}$.
+To see why this is the case, we use the relation (\ref{MagnusSplit}) established above to simplify the LHS of Eq.~(\ref{requirement}) for the Hamiltonian $\H_{\eff}^{(N+1)}$ and $k\leq N$,